West Bridgford School: Sport

 In September 1949, 16 year old Jean Petchell got to the final of the British Junior Lawn Tennis championships, playing Lorna Cornell.
 Her talent had been developed by games mistress Miss A Muschamp.

-Nottinghamshire Womens Hockey Association played matches on the school sports ground, with Nottinghamshire schools Rugby Union team, and hosted county cross-country competitions.
+Nottinghamshire Women's Hockey Association played matches on the school sports ground, with Nottinghamshire schools Rugby Union team, and hosted county cross-country competitions.

 Competitions

 On Thursday 8 October 1959 at 7.30pm on the BBC Light Programme, in heat 4 for England in Top of the Form, a boys team, won against a girls team from Edgbaston High School, which was recorded on Tuesday 22 September 1959.
 On Thursday 19 November 1959 at 7.30pm in second round, the team played boys from Redruth County Grammar School, which the team won.
 Redruth had beaten a girls team from Tunbridge Wells Girls' Grammar School in Kent, broadcast on Thursday 1 October 1959.
 On Thursday 10 December 1959 at 7.30pm in the first semi-final, the team played against a boys team from Mackie Academy from Stonehaven in Scotland, which the team lost.
 This team from Stonehaven would win in the final on Thursday 24 December 1959.
 The boys were Colin Lambert, David Cooper, John Fisher, and Martin Gotheridge.

 Four girls from West Bridgford Grammar School - Judith Lambert, Vanessa Syson, Maureen Howell, Patricia Heathcote - competed in Television Top of the Form shown at 7.30pm on Wednesday 20 March 1963 on BBC television.
 The programme was recorded on Tuesday 26 February 1963.
 The team played boys of the Royal Belfast Academical Institution, in heat 2.
-Belfast won 44-35, with Hugh Gibson aged 17, Barry Stevens aged 14, Harry Cowle aged 13, and Bill Smith aged 12.
-This team would win the competition in the final 39-33 on 1 May 1963, against a girls' grammar school.
+Belfast won 44–35, with Hugh Gibson aged 17, Barry Stevens aged 14, Harry Cowle aged 13, and Bill Smith aged 12.
+This team would win the competition in the final 39–33 on 1 May 1963, against a girls' grammar school.

 Comprehensive schools were first discussed in 1965 by WG Lawson, the director of education for Nottinghamshire.
 On Sunday 29 October 1967 at 12.30pm, the programme Inside Local Government: the education committee on BBC1, featured the school, with the Dukeries School at Ollerton, which had already become comprehensive.
 The programme was presented by Denis Mitchell (filmmaker).